GSA/digitalgov.gov/content/post/2014-12-09-can-you-crowdsource-your-user-experience-research.md

 summary: 'In one sense, almost any type of user research is crowdsourced&mdash;you&rsquo;re talking to people and using that information to improve your system.
 But in a true sense, crowdsourcing is more than just collecting information, it&rsquo;s collaborating on it.
 We want to have real conversations, not one-time emailed suggestions without followups.
 So here&rsquo;s a few tidbits'
 authors: [jonathan-rubin]
 categories:
-  - 'Crowdsourcing &amp; Citizen Science'
+  - 'Crowdsourcing and Citizen Science'
   - Design
   - Monthly Theme
-  - 'User Testing &amp; Research'
+  - 'User Testing and Research'
   - UX
-tags:
+tag:
   - API
   - crowdsourcing
   - data.gov